Qovery/qovery-client-go/docs/ServiceStepMetrics.md

 `func (o *ServiceStepMetrics) UnsetTotalDurationSec()`

 UnsetTotalDurationSec ensures that no value is present for TotalDurationSec, not even an explicit nil
+### GetTotalComputingDurationSec

+`func (o *ServiceStepMetrics) GetTotalComputingDurationSec() int32`

+GetTotalComputingDurationSec returns the TotalComputingDurationSec field if non-nil, zero value otherwise.

+### GetTotalComputingDurationSecOk

+`func (o *ServiceStepMetrics) GetTotalComputingDurationSecOk() (*int32, bool)`

+GetTotalComputingDurationSecOk returns a tuple with the TotalComputingDurationSec field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalComputingDurationSec

+`func (o *ServiceStepMetrics) SetTotalComputingDurationSec(v int32)`

+SetTotalComputingDurationSec sets TotalComputingDurationSec field to given value.

+### HasTotalComputingDurationSec

+`func (o *ServiceStepMetrics) HasTotalComputingDurationSec() bool`

+HasTotalComputingDurationSec returns a boolean if a field has been set.

 ### GetDetails

 `func (o *ServiceStepMetrics) GetDetails() []ServiceStepMetric`